TheOneHoff/OpenElectricity.Sdk.Core/README.md

 > Only one client should be created per application to avoid port exhaustion [learn.microsoft.com/httpclient-guidelines](https://learn.microsoft.com/en-us/dotnet/fundamentals/networking/http/httpclient-guidelines)

 Create a new client and pass in your API key

+> [!WARNING]
+> Ensure that you do not hard code your API key.
+Use a secure provider to pass the key into the application

 ```C#
 using OpenElectricity.Sdk.Client;